 But ignorance as an excuse can only get you so far.
 The bottom line is that these young American men and women fought, killed, and died for a monstrous lie.
 That is the real reason Why We Lost.

 Gen. Bolger’s book takes the official version of 9/11 as axiomatic.
 It completely ignores the real elephant in the living room: the Zionist role in US mideast policy in general and in 9/11 and the 9/11 wars in particular.
 Most VT readers will find these lacunae annoying.

 But despite its inevitable shortcomings, Why We Lost is a terrific (though painful) read.
 More importantly, it could be a substantial force for good in the world.
 By facing up to a fair bit of a very unpleasant reality, General Daniel P. Bolger has courageously opened the door for a critical re-examination of America’s most recent – and perhaps most disastrous – wars.
 By reading his book, heeding his words, and ultimately facing the full truth about this horrendous chapter in our history – including the 9/11 big lie that launched the whole sorry episode – Americans may still have a chance to heal and save their country.

-Posted by Kevin Barrett on November 22, 2014, With 8664 Reads Filed under 9/11.
+Posted by Kevin Barrett on November 22, 2014, With 8745 Reads Filed under 9/11.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.